 Compliance with minimum standards in the supply chain is one of the tasks of the Procurement unit (purchasing of IT services, hardware, software and telecommunications, and stationery such as letterhead and business cards) and the

-Global Operations unit (office equipment, contracts to perform construction work, services relating to facility management, furniture and office supplies such as copy paper).
+Global Operations unit (office equipment, contracts to perform construction work, services relating to facility management and furniture).

 3. Risks